GCUGreyArea/GCUGreyArea/README.md

 # GCUGreyArea
+Name: Barry Robinson
+Email: barry.w.robinson64@gmail.com

-This is [my](barry.w.robinson64@gmail.com) GitHub account.
-Please see my [current CV](https://github.com/GCUGreyArea/Current-CV/blob/master/README.md) for details of work acomplishments.
+CV: [current CV](https://github.com/GCUGreyArea/Current-CV/blob/master/README.md) for details of work accomplishments.

 ## Repositories

 ### Test Code for AlertLogic interview

-This is code I wrote as a code chalange for the Alert Logic interview.
-The brief was to write a parser that would count lelter freequency.
-It was a wide open brief, so I added documentation, unit tests and profiling.
+I wrote this code as a code challenge for the Alert Logic interview.
+The brief was to write a parser that would count letter frequency.
+It was a wide-open brief, so I added documentation, unit tests and profiling.

 Repo: https://github.com/GCUGreyArea/AlertLogic/

 ### Python parser

-This was a personal porject that I did to learn python.
-The code qualit isn't great, but I like the fact that it uses MongoDB and Docker compose to bring everything together.
-Needs updatinig at some point.
+This was a personal project that I did to learn Python.
+The code quality isn't great, but I like that it uses MongoDB and Docker Compose to bring everything together.
+It needs updating at some point.

 Repo: https://github.com/GCUGreyArea/python-parser

 ### Rebgex parser

 This is a simple regex parsing engine for complex log files.
-It uses Hyperscan to identify the anchor the RE2 to mactch and extract values.
-It has been built and tested on Mac and WSL2, but not on native Linux.
+It uses Hyperscan to identify the anchor RE2 to match and extract values.
+It has been built and tested on Mac and WSL2 but not on native Linux.

 Repo: https://github.com/GCUGreyArea/regex-parser